Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Implementation Details

 \subsection{Evaluation Details}

 Consistent with RL fine-tuning, we use a sampling temperature of 0.6, top-p of 0.95, and the same prompt template.
-We evaluate model performance on four commonly-used mathematical reasoning benchmarks and report the average accuracy to mitigate benchmark-specific variance.
-We exclude benchmarks with very few questions, such as AIME 24 (30 questions) and AMC 23 (40 questions), as their limited size leads to high evaluation variance and unreliable performance comparisons for smaller models~\citep{hochlehnert2025sober}. \begin{itemize}[wide, labelwidth=!, labelindent=0pt,topsep=-\parskip] \item \textbf{GSM8K}~\cite{cobbe2021training}: A test set of 1,319 grade school math word problems from the GSM8K dataset, requiring multi-step arithmetic reasoning.
+We evaluate model performance on four commonly-used mathematical reasoning benchmarks and report the average accuracy to mitigate benchmark-specific variance. \begin{itemize} \item \textbf{GSM8K}~\cite{cobbe2021training}: A test set of 1,319 grade school math word problems from the GSM8K dataset, requiring multi-step arithmetic reasoning.

 \item \textbf{MATH500}~\cite{lightman2023let}: A widely used subset of the MATH test split~\cite{hendrycks2measuring}.
 These problems are excluded from our MATH training data.

 \item \textbf{Minerva Math}~\cite{lewkowycz2022solving}: A set of 272 undergraduate-level science and math questions from MIT OpenCourseWare.